Floor Sanding & Fitting

 These same boards were relaid and clipped back together.

 I would appreciate some advice on how the floor can be repaired or if they should be replaced altogether.
-Would someone be available to next week?
+Would someone be available next week?

 Many Thanks